 Lucy laughed as Max held Ratty out to her.
 He loved the way she would hike the dog's sturdy, little body under one arm, referring to him as, "Purse Dog."
 He loved the way Ratty would throw his head back to look at Lucy, showing his teeth in a big grin of adoration.
 He knew just how Ratty felt.

 “I want to go to Harlem to pick up palm nuts for that palm butter you like,” she said.
 "I’m going to try it out at Willow’s tomorrow.”

 Particles of light glimmered about her head like a halo.

 “Tonight I’m making spiced lamb with fresh chilies and mace.
 Queen Mother gave me the most beautiful chilies you've ever seen and some of the new mace she got this week from the island.
 You’re going to love it,” she said.

 She put Ratty down on the sidewalk where he shook his footstool of a body into its compact stance.
 Lucy looked at Max.
 With one eyebrow raised, and the corners of her mouth promising a smile, her eyes flashed as twin suns, hot and blinding.
 She held out her hand, palm up.
 Max dug into his pocket and pulled out two prescription bottles.
 He dropped them into Lucy’s waiting hand.
 She kissed him on the lips, a whisper of a kiss, and turned to go.
 As she and Ratty walked towards the subway, Lucy opened one of the bottles and began to drop one pill at a time into the sidewalk's gutter.

 “He loves me,” she said as the first pill hit the pavement.
 “He loves me not,” as she dropped the second one.
 “He loves me.
 He loves me not.”
 The last pill ended with, “He loves me.”

 As Max watched them turn the corner, gratitude engulfed him.
-The smell of nutmeg drifted by on a tiny cloud.
+The smell of nutmeg drifted by on a tiny gust of wind.